RyanKelvinFord/simple-app/README.md

     kubectl port-forward svc/argocd-server -n argocd 8080:443: This command forwards traffic from the local machine's port 8080 to the argocd-server service running in the argocd namespace on port 443.
 This allows you to access the ArgoCD web UI from your local machine.

     kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d; echo: This command retrieves the argocd-initial-admin-secret Kubernetes secret from the argocd namespace and decodes the password field, which contains the initial password for the ArgoCD admin user.
 The base64 -d command is used to decode the password, and echo is used to print it to the console.

+    kubectl get svc -n argocd: This command lists all the Kubernetes services in the argocd namespace.
+A service in Kubernetes is an abstraction that defines a logical set of pods and a policy by which to access them.

+    kubectl port-forward -n argocd svc/argocd-server 8080:443: This command sets up a port-forwarding connection between the local machine's port 8080 and the argocd-server service's port 443, allowing you to access the ArgoCD web UI on your local machine.

+    kubectl get namespaces: This command lists all the namespaces in the Kubernetes cluster.

+    kubectl get svc -n react: This command lists all the Kubernetes services in the react namespace.
+The react namespace may or may not exist in your Kubernetes cluster, and if it does, it would contain services related to applications that are built using the React framework.